selinah66/NeurotechUSC-Bilingual-Code-Switching/README.md

 Run Python scripts in any IDE (e.g., Visual Studio Code, PyCharm, or Xcode) to preprocess data, engineer features, and train Random Forest models.

 ## Repository Structure
-/config/ - Scripts for constants and other original info.
+/config/ - Scripts for configuration settings for each method step, including constants and other parameters.

 /data_loader/ - Scripts to load data onto IDE

 /preprocessing/ — Scripts for data cleaning and imputation

-/feature_eng/ — Scripts for generating new eye-movement features
+/feature_eng/ — Scripts for generating new eye-movement features, aggregation, and selecting top features for model

 /eda/ - Scripts for splitting the data by L2 proficiency level

-/model_experiments/ - Scripts for exploration of other models possibly used for task
+/model_experiments/ - Scripts for exploration of model selection process, and comparison of accuracy and evaluation metrics

 /model_training/ — Random Forest training, hyperparameter tuning, evaluation